Games-by-Mason/ZCS/README.md

 You can generate documentation with `zig build docs`.

-For example code, see [2Pew](https://github.com/MasonRemaley/2Pew/tree/zcs).
+I'll add examples to this repo [eventually](https://github.com/Games-by-Mason/ZCS/issues/34), for now see [2Pew](https://github.com/MasonRemaley/2Pew/tree/zcs).

 # Contributing

 Contributions are welcome!
-If you'd like to add a major feature, please file a proposal first.
+If you'd like to add a major feature, please file a proposal or leave a comment on the relevant issue first.